daria-stepanova/Capsaspora/README.md

 ## 2. Change the source code to allow for periodic boundary conditions

 This repository has been implemented on a domain with periodic boundary conditions in x and y directions.
-Cell simulations in periodic doamin have been already included in the original Chaste distribution.
+Cell simulations in periodic domain have been already included in the original Chaste distribution.
 However, at the moment of setting this repository, Chaste does not allow for the solution of PDEs on periodic domains.
 Simple instructions outlined below, can allow to change this and enable the PDE solver for periodic domain.
 Please follow the steps below before downloading the *Capsaspora* repository.

 ### Steps to apply periodic boundary conditions